-When selecting upholstery fabric you should seek to avoid the use of added flame retardants whenever possible.
-EnviroLeather™ passes standard industry testing for flammability without the use of flame retardants.
+When selecting upholstery fabric, you should seek to avoid the use of added flame retardants whenever possible.
+EnviroLeather™ low-VOC faux leather passes standard industry testing for flammability without the use of flame retardants.

-Perfluorochemicals (PFC’s) are widely used to make everyday products more resistant to stains, but they are toxic and they bio accumulate in the food chain, eventually reaching our bodies.
-PFC’s may impair child development and are suspected carcinogens.
+Perfluorochemicals (PFC) are widely used to make everyday products more resistant to stains, but they are toxic and they bio accumulate in the food chain, eventually reaching our bodies.
+PFCs may impair child development and are suspected carcinogens.

-EnviroLeather™ does not use antimicrobial biocides*.
+EnviroLeather™ does not use antimicrobial biocides.
 This is because the latest thinking is that AMs may cause more harm than good.
-Healthcare industry leaders and organizations, such as Kaiser Permanente, the Safer Chemicals Challenge, Healthier Hospitals’ Interiors and Healthcare Without Harm are also calling for the elimination of antimicrobials.
+Healthcare industry leaders and organizations, such as Health Care Without Harm, Kaiser Permanente, Healthier Hospitals’ Interiors and Safer Chemicals Challenge are also calling for the elimination of antimicrobials.

 Antimicrobial chemicals are commonly added to products to try to improve infection control.
 However, the Centers for Disease Control and Prevention (CDC) has not found any evidence to suggest antimicrobials offer any enhanced protection from the spread of bacteria and germs.
 CDC’s 2003 findings stated that properly cleaning and disinfecting surfaces will kill pathogens effectively and prevent the risk of spreading hospital-associated infections.
 The risk is further reduced with appropriate hand washing by staff and patients.

-Related to upholstery fabrics, PVC (vinyl) coated fabrics, need to add antimicrobials, because the plasticizers added to PVC to make it soft are good food for the microbes to grow and flourish.
+Related to upholstery fabrics, PVC (vinyl) coated fabrics, require added antimicrobials, because the plasticizers added to PVC to make it soft are good food for the microbes to grow and flourish.
 Without AMs, vinyls would be susceptible to bacterial growth and staining from mold and mildew.
-EnviroLeather™ is PVC-Free and does not contain plasticizers, so it is inherently resistant to bacteria and mold without using antimicrobials.
+EnviroLeather™ is PVC-free and does not contain plasticizers, so it is inherently resistant to bacteria and mold without using antimicrobials.
 We have never had a complaint related to this.

-There are two main reasons why industry is asking to eliminate the use of antimicrobials (AM):
+There are two main reasons why healthcare is asking to eliminate the use of antimicrobials (AM):

 2. Avoid creation of "Super Bugs"